-- · Management override of controls; - · Net defined benefit liability valuation; and - · Valuation of property, plant and equipment (Relevant to the PFCC only).
+- · Management override of controls; - · Net defined benefit liability valuation; and - Valuation of property, plant and equipment.

 Section 5 sets out internal control recommendations and section 6 sets out audit misstatements; there are no unadjusted misstatements.
-Section 7 outlines our work on the Police, Fire and Crime Commissioner's (the Commissioner's) and Chief Constable's arrangements to achieve economy, efficiency and effectiveness in its use of resources.
+Section 7 outlines our work on the Authority's arrangements to achieve economy, efficiency and effectiveness in its use of resources.